Dedication: This is dedicated to x615Butterflyx. Her birthday has passed a LONG time ago, but I just HAD to make a fic for her.

-The girl scrunched her eyes shut; so tight that her eyes nearly shed a tear before I even prodded at her skin.
+The girl squeezed her eyes shut, so tight that tears began to bead at the corners before I could even poke her.
 "Breathe in… then hold it," I muttered beneath my breath.
 She did as she was told; sat as stiff as a rock.
-I pointed the needle on the marking I made, pushing it in before she could even blink.
-"Let it out…" I instructed her; let it out she did.
+I pointed the needle at the marking I made, pushing it in before she could even blink.
+"Let it out…" I instructed her.

 Her friend squealed at her victory.
-Getting her helix pierced.
-The busty teenager cracked an eye open, a tear sliding down her cheek.
+Getting her ear pierced.
+The busty teenager opened an eye, a tear sliding down her cheek.
 A smile broke on her lips, when she came to realize that she had done it: she got her ear pierced.
 I rolled my eyes mentally.
 I replaced the needle with the earring itself, and she was well on her way.
 "Clean it with a saltine solution at least two to three times a day; don't pick at it unless you're cleaning it with washed hands.
-I advice against alcohol, if you want the quickest outcome," I recited to her, all the words committed to memory.
-Though I knew she'd probably forget about cleaning it; they always did.
+I advice against alcohol," I recited to her, all the words committed to memory.

 She bowed, giving me her utmost gratitude.
 The two girls squeaked together again, and this time, I did roll my eyes.
 Very visibly.
-And I found myself thinking that I was fucking glad that I wasn't in their generation.
-If that was what I had to go through in my high school years, I have no fucking idea how I'd be standing here today: in my tattoo shop, where frequent customers and first-timers stopped by to prove their bravery or addictions.
+I found myself thinking I was fucking glad that I wasn't in their generation.
+If that was what I had to go through in my high school years, I had no fucking idea how I'd be standing here today: in my tattoo shop.

 Tattoo designs hung on almost every wall, leaving no room for the black paint to cover.
 A few examples of what types of piercings you could get here and there.
 Usually, people tended to get something for their ears.
 It was rare to get a person wanting something done to their face.
 Even more so if someone wanted a tattoo.
 Business was so slow that my helpers quit, and left me to bust my ass alone.
 Guess nowadays, people were more afraid than anything.